Cammyo/runerune/resources.md

-add current level to calculators when you put in your exp runescape api for current exp lookup from having an account and add it to the db from account page make route to get this object and then you can $http
+add current level to calculators when you put in your exp runescape api for current exp lookup from having an account and add it to the db from account page make route to get this object and then you can $http or something

 one click apps - email - ssh root@IP - y